 $250 for makeup/hair although they were prepared to pay more.

-That artist limited themselves out of possibly as much as $200-$300 more.
+That artist limited themselves out of possibly as much as $300 more for a half-day rate.
 And I do not mind saying that it makes me feel some kind of way that the artist – a Key/Principal on the shoot – was paid less than the photographers assistants.
 Nah, son.
 Maybe that is the going rate for local jobs in this artist’s area, but this was not a local job.
 This was a goodly sized production coming in from out of town.
 The production would still have saved some money by hiring a local artist and not having to pay travel and accommodations, apparently it was a direct booking so there were no agency fees, etc. etc. You as the artist do not have to give the farm away for free.

 So how do you avoid this happening to you?
 Here’s what’s helped me over the years…